About the Webinar

 Data Science has been the subject of many articles where it is pitched as the silver bullet dream career of the future.
 But what about people who have to actually build and run a data science team and deliver results?
 Where is their silver bullet?
 Unfortunately, no such silver bullet exists.
 Too many factors affect how data science skills are needed for such a simple solution.
 This talk reviews a number of those factors and concludes that there is no substitute for good management and concentrating on the needs of the customer.

-NOTE: NISO members automatically receive sign-on credentials for this event as a member benefit.
-There is no need to register separately.
+NOTE: Members of NISO automatically received sign-on credentials for this event as a member benefit.
+There is no need to register for the recording.
 Check your institutional membership status here.

 For Online Events